mu-editor/pup/README.rst

               --license-path=.\LICENSE
               .

+Note:

-*Note: The command is line-wrapped for readability, but must be input as a single line.*
+* The command is line-wrapped for readability, but must be input as a single line.
+* One of the last packaging stages is signing.
+* It will take a while as there are many files to be signed, but progress is continuously displayed, with the defaul log level.

+Once completed:

 * The resulting MSI file will be ``./dist/Mu Editor <version>.msi``.